ciscoheat/haxedci-example/README.md

 We want our source code to map as closely to our mental model as possible so that we can confidently and easily overview and reason about _how the objects will interact at runtime_!

-We want to expect no surprises at runtime.
+We want no surprises at runtime.
 With DCI we have all runtime interactions right there!
 No need to look through endless convoluted abstractions, tiers, polymorphism etc to answer the reasonable question _where is it actually happening, goddammit?!_

 To execute this MoneyTransfer context, lets create two accounts, the Context, and execute it: